-1. Drug Calculation Exams are required with many undergraduate courses.
-These exams may be given using paper/pencil or online.

-2. In order to maintain a minimum level for competent performance, the drug calculation exam must be passed with a score of 90%.

-3. Students who do not achieve the required score on the first attempt will have a second attempt to achieve the required score.
+- A. Drug Calculation Exams are required with many undergraduate courses.
+These exams may be given using paper/pencil or online. - B. In order to maintain a minimum level for competent performance, drug calculation exams must be passed with a score of 90%. - C. Students who do not achieve the required score on the first attempt will have a second attempt to achieve the required score. - D. Students are responsible for remediating.
+For test security purposes individual test questions will not be reviewed.

-4. Students are responsible for remediating and contacting the course coordinator to schedule a retake of the exam prior to the first clinical day for the course.

-5. Successful completion of the drug calculation exam must be achieved prior to beginning clinical experiences.
-Students who do not achieve the required score on the subsequent attempt will have to withdraw from the course.
+- E. Students are responsible for contacting the course faculty to schedule a second attempt of the exam prior to the first clinical day for the course. - F. Successful completion of the drug calculation exam must be achieved prior to beginning clinical experiences.
+Students who do not achieve the required score on the second attempt will not be allowed to continue in the course and will receive a grade of "F" for the course.

-6. HESI® Examinations (Pre-licensure BSN only)
+VI.
+HESI® Examinations (Pre-licensure BSN only)

-The SON uses HESI[®] (Health Education Systems Incorporated) testing throughout the curriculum to assess core competencies and benchmarks for the nursing program in an effort for preparation for the NCLEX[®] exam.
+- A. The SON uses HESI® (Health Education Systems Incorporated) testing throughout the curriculum to assess core competencies and benchmarks for the nursing program in an effort for preparation for the NCLEX® exam.
 All clinical courses have either a custom or specialty exam that counts as a portion of the course grade.
 Faculty recommend that students achieve a score of 900 or greater.
-A comprehensive HESI[®] Exam is used as the Exit Examination for the School of Nursing at GCSU.

-The Exit Exam is administered as a course requirement in NRSG 4981 - Integrated Clinical Concepts (1-0-1).
+A comprehensive HESI® Exam is used as the Exit Examination for the School of Nursing at GCSU. - B. The Exit Exam is administered as a course requirement in NRSG 4981 Integrated Clinical Concepts (1-0-1).
 Two opportunities will be given for students to sit for this exam.
 Students who fail to receive a sufficient score to make a passing grade in this course must re-enroll during the next term if they have not failed a previous nursing course.
 If they have previously failed a nursing course, failure of NRSG 4981 will constitute their second failure.
-Refer to Course & Clinical Information policy #1102.

-The cost of the HESI[®] exams are covered through the course fees.
-Students will have access to case studies, NCLEX[®] style practice questions, and remediation materials through the Evolve site.
+Refer to Course & Clinical Information policy #1102. - C. The cost of the HESI® exams are covered through the course fees.
+Students will have access to case studies, NCLEX® style practice questions, and remediation materials through the Evolve site.
 Students will be provided information about accessing these materials during the first week of classes.
-Students are advised to purchase the HESI[®] Comprehensive Review for the NCLEX[®] RN Examination to use throughout the program.

-Additional fees may be required for HESI® testing if more than one exit exam is needed.
+Students are advised to purchase the HESI® Comprehensive Review for the NCLEX® RN Examination to use throughout the program. - D. Additional fees may be required for HESI® testing if more than one exit exam is needed.